furioness/reflex-arena-srv-docker/README.md

 - get a Linux machine with Docker and Docker Compose installed
 - clone the repo and `cd` into it
 - edit configs (details are below): `docker-compose.yml` and `docker/dedicatedserver.cfg`
-- make sure the ports are open (25787, 25788, etc, for each server; UDP, and maybe TCP too)
+- make sure the ports are open
+  - 25787, 25788, etc, for each server; UDP, and maybe TCP too
+  - 80 for the replays web page
 - run docker compose up
 - profit!!!